MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode-for-debugging-compiled-cmdlets.md

 ---
-ms.date:  10/19/2020
-keywords:  powershell,cmdlet,debug
+description: How to set a build task and launch configuration for a PSModule project in .NET Core ms.date: 10/19/2020
 title: Using Visual Studio Code to debug compiled cmdlets
-description: How to set a build task and launch configuration for a PSModule project in .NET Core
 ---
 # Using Visual Studio Code to debug compiled cmdlets